kslg/elite-rides/README.md

 404 errors can be frustrating for Customers, so the main purpose of a 404 page is to turn the potential negative user experience of encountering an error into a positive one.

-I've added a link back to all products page so the Customer can restart their shopping journey.
+I've added a link back to the `all products` page so the Customer can restart their shopping journey.
 <br>

 ![image](/documentation/features/404_error_page.png)